Our Board of Directors

 Justin is a dedicated school administrator with over 20 years of experience in education.
 Justin is a Lee County native and graduate of Lee County Senior High School.
 Justin attended North Carolina State University and earned a Bachelor of Arts degree in History Education in 2004.
 After graduating he began his teaching career at Jesse O. Sanderson High School in Raleigh, NC.
 At Sanderson he taught a variety of Social Studies courses including Civics and Economics, World History, and African American History.
 At Sanderson High School, Justin held several leadership positions.
 In 2008, Justin applied and received National Board Certification in Social Studies (9-12 Adolescents and Young Adults).
 In August of 2010 he accepted the prestigious North Carolina Principal Fellows Scholarship to attend North Carolina Central University to earn a Master of School Administration degree.
 After graduating from North Carolina Central Magna Cum Laude in May of 2012 he accepted an Assistant Principal position at Voyager Academy High School.
 At Voyager he has worked closely with the Principal, Cory Draughon, to establish a rigorous Project Based Learning academic program.
 In 2015, Justin moved to Voyager Academy Middle School after the prior administration abruptly parted ways with Voyager.
 He worked quickly to reenergize the learning community and solidify the school culture.
 In 2017, Justin helped establish Ascend Leadership Academy, a charter school set to open in Sanford, NC in August of 2018.
 Justin led ALA’s Board of Directors through the application and Ready to Open Process with the NC Office of Charter Schools.
 He currently serves as ALA’s Managing Director.
 Justin has been married to Victoria Smith for 17 years and together they have two sons Micah and Kenton.

-Justin can be reached at jsmith(at)discoverycharterdurham.org.
+Justin can be reached at jsmith1(at)discoverycharterdurham.org.

 Justin is a dedicated school administrator with over 20 years of experience in education.
 Justin is a Lee County native and graduate of Lee County Senior High School.
 Justin attended North Carolina State University and earned a Bachelor of Arts degree in History Education in 2004.
 After graduating he began his teaching career at Jesse O. Sanderson High School in Raleigh, NC.
 At Sanderson he taught a variety of Social Studies courses including Civics and Economics, World History, and African American History.
 At Sanderson High School, Justin held several leadership positions.
 In 2008, Justin applied and received National Board Certification in Social Studies (9-12 Adolescents and Young Adults).
 In August of 2010 he accepted the prestigious North Carolina Principal Fellows Scholarship to attend North Carolina Central University to earn a Master of School Administration degree.
 After graduating from North Carolina Central Magna Cum Laude in May of 2012 he accepted an Assistant Principal position at Voyager Academy High School.
 At Voyager he has worked closely with the Principal, Cory Draughon, to establish a rigorous Project Based Learning academic program.
 In 2015, Justin moved to Voyager Academy Middle School after the prior administration abruptly parted ways with Voyager.
 He worked quickly to reenergize the learning community and solidify the school culture.
 In 2017, Justin helped establish Ascend Leadership Academy, a charter school set to open in Sanford, NC in August of 2018.
 Justin led ALA’s Board of Directors through the application and Ready to Open Process with the NC Office of Charter Schools.
 He currently serves as ALA’s Managing Director.
 Justin has been married to Victoria Smith for 17 years and together they have two sons Micah and Kenton.

-Justin can be reached at jsmith(at)discoverycharterdurham.org.
+Justin can be reached at jsmith1(at)discoverycharterdurham.org.

 Samantha Bagbey, Treasurer